quirozfm/Factors-Influencing-Beef-Production-and-Value-at-Slaughter-Markets/README.md

 ___________________________________________
 # Section III: Manual Removal of Variables

+## Model Summary:

-Model Summary: The model summary indicates that the adjusted R-squared is 0.689, which means that approximately 68.9% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (AvgTemp, BeefConsumption_US, Sorghum, Beef_Production_BillionPounds, Barley, Maize, and SoyaBeans).
+The model summary indicates that the adjusted R-squared is 0.689, which means that approximately 68.9% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (AvgTemp, BeefConsumption_US, Sorghum, Beef_Production_BillionPounds, Barley, Maize, and SoyaBeans).
 The model's standard error of the estimate is 6.83518, which reflects the average distance that the observed values fall from the regression line.

+## ANOVA:

-ANOVA: The ANOVA table shows that the model is statistically significant at a 0.002 level.
+The ANOVA table shows that the model is statistically significant at a 0.002 level.
 This means that there is a significant relationship between the dependent variable (Beef_Value_SlaughterMarket) and the predictor variables.
 The F-value of 7.013 indicates that the model is a good fit to the data, as it is significantly different from a model with no predictors.

+## Coefficients:

-Coefficients: The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).
+The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).

-BeefConsumption_US: The coefficient is -7.135, with a p-value of 0.008, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
-As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 7.135 units, holding other variables constant.
+    - BeefConsumption_US: The coefficient is -7.135, with a p-value of 0.008, indicating a
+      significant negative relationship between BeefConsumption_US and  Beef_Value_SlaughterMarket.
+      As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 7.135 units,
+      holding other variables constant.

-Beef_Production_BillionPounds: The coefficient is 0.637, with a p-value of 0.764, indicating no significant relationship between Beef_Production_BillionPounds and Beef_Value_SlaughterMarket.
+    - Beef_Production_BillionPounds: The coefficient is 0.637, with a p-value of 0.764, indicating no
+      significant relationship between Beef_Production_BillionPounds and Beef_Value_SlaughterMarket.

-Barley: The coefficient is -0.001, with a p-value of 0.206, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.
+    - Barley: The coefficient is -0.001, with a p-value of 0.206, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.

-Maize: The coefficient is 0.000, with a p-value of 0.705, indicating no significant relationship between Maize and Beef_Value_SlaughterMarket.
+    - Maize: The coefficient is 0.000, with a p-value of 0.705, indicating no significant relationship between Maize and Beef_Value_SlaughterMarket.

-Sorghum: The coefficient is 0.000, with a p-value of 0.698, indicating no significant relationship between Sorghum and Beef_Value_SlaughterMarket.
+    - Sorghum: The coefficient is 0.000, with a p-value of 0.698, indicating no significant relationship between Sorghum and Beef_Value_SlaughterMarket.

-SoyaBeans: The coefficient is 0.004, with a p-value of 0.023, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
+    - SoyaBeans: The coefficient is 0.004, with a p-value of 0.023, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
 As SoyaBeans increase by 1 unit, the Beef_Value_SlaughterMarket increases by 0.004 units, holding other variables constant.

-AvgTemp: The coefficient is -0.326, with a p-value of 0.889, indicating no significant relationship between AvgTemp and Beef_Value_SlaughterMarket.
+    - AvgTemp: The coefficient is -0.326, with a p-value of 0.889, indicating no significant relationship between AvgTemp and Beef_Value_SlaughterMarket.

-From here we will continue to remove those variables with the highest P-values.
+From here, we will continue to remove those variables with the highest p-values.

+---

-### Regression – No precipitation, No Avg Temperature
+## Regression – No Precipitation, No Avg Temperature

+### Model Summary:

-Model Summary: The model summary indicates that the adjusted R-squared is 0.712, which means that approximately 71.2% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US, Beef_Production_BillionPounds, Barley, Maize, Sorghum, and SoyaBeans).
+The model summary indicates that the adjusted R-squared is 0.712, which means that approximately 71.2% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US, Beef_Production_BillionPounds, Barley, Maize, Sorghum, and SoyaBeans).
 The model's standard error of the estimate is 6.57258, which reflects the average distance that the observed values fall from the regression line.

+### ANOVA:

-ANOVA: The ANOVA table shows that the model is statistically significant at a <0.001 level.
+The ANOVA table shows that the model is statistically significant at a <0.001 level.
 This means that there is a significant relationship between the dependent variable (Beef_Value_SlaughterMarket) and the predictor variables.
 The F-value of 8.846 indicates that the model is a good fit for the data, as it is significantly different from a model with no predictors.

+### Coefficients:

-Coefficients: The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).
+The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).

-BeefConsumption_US: The coefficient is -7.154, with a p-value of 0.006, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
-As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 7.154 units, holding other variables constant.
+    - BeefConsumption_US: The coefficient is -7.154, with a p-value of 0.006, indicating a
+      significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
+      As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 7.154 units,
+      holding other variables constant.

-Beef_Production_BillionPounds: The coefficient is 0.691, with a p-value of 0.730, indicating no significant relationship between Beef_Production_BillionPounds and Beef_Value_SlaughterMarket.
+    - Beef_Production_BillionPounds: The coefficient is 0.691, with a p-value of 0.730, indicating
+      no significant relationship between  Beef_Production_BillionPounds and Beef_Value_SlaughterMarket.

-Barley: The coefficient is -0.001, with a p-value of 0.182, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.
+    - Barley: The coefficient is -0.001, with a p-value of 0.182, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.

-Maize: The coefficient is 0.000, with a p-value of 0.713, indicating no significant relationship between Maize and Beef_Value_SlaughterMarket.
+    - Maize: The coefficient is 0.000, with a p-value of 0.713, indicating no significant relationship between Maize and Beef_Value_SlaughterMarket.

-Sorghum: The coefficient is 0.000, with a p-value of 0.694, indicating no significant relationship between Sorghum and Beef_Value_SlaughterMarket.
+    - Sorghum: The coefficient is 0.000, with a p-value of 0.694, indicating no significant relationship between Sorghum and Beef_Value_SlaughterMarket.

-SoyaBeans: The coefficient is 0.003, with a p-value of 0.005, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
+    - SoyaBeans: The coefficient is 0.003, with a p-value of 0.005, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
 As SoyaBeans increases by 1 unit, the Beef_Value_SlaughterMarket increases by 0.003 units, holding other variables constant.

-#plots
+For further analysis, we will continue to remove the highest p-values (Barley, Maize, and Sorghum) and rerun the regression analysis until we achieve only the significant variables (BeefConsumption_US and SoyaBeans).

 ### Regression – No Precipitation, No Avg Temperature, No Beef Production

+### Model Summary:
-Model Summary: The model summary indicates that the adjusted R-squared is 0.730, which means that approximately 73% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US, SoyaBeans, Sorghum, Barley, and Maize).
+The model summary indicates that the adjusted R-squared is 0.730, which means that approximately 73% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US, SoyaBeans, Sorghum, Barley, and Maize).
 The model's standard error of the estimate is 6.36361, which reflects the average distance that the observed values fall from the regression line.

+### ANOVA:
-ANOVA: The ANOVA table shows that the model is statistically significant at a <0.001 level.
+The ANOVA table shows that the model is statistically significant at a <0.001 level.
 This means that there is a significant relationship between the dependent variable (Beef_Value_SlaughterMarket) and the predictor variables.
 The F-value of 11.297 indicates that the model is a good fit to the data, as it is significantly different from a model with no predictors.

+### Coefficients:

-Coefficients: The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).
+The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).

-BeefConsumption_US: The coefficient is -6.650, with a p-value of <0.001, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
-As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 6.650 units, holding other variables constant.
+    -   BeefConsumption_US: The coefficient is -6.650, with a p-value of <0.001, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
+        As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 6.650 units,
+        holding other variables constant.

-Barley: The coefficient is -0.001, with a p-value of 0.180, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.
+    -   Barley: The coefficient is -0.001, with a p-value of 0.180, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.

-Maize: The coefficient is 0.000, with a p-value of 0.719, indicating no significant relationship between Maize and Beef_Value_SlaughterMarket.
+    -   Maize: The coefficient is 0.000, with a p-value of 0.719, indicating no significant relationship
+        between Maize and Beef_Value_SlaughterMarket.

-Sorghum: The coefficient is 0.000, with a p-value of 0.522, indicating no significant relationship between Sorghum and Beef_Value_SlaughterMarket.
+    -   Sorghum: The coefficient is 0.000, with a p-value of 0.522, indicating no significant relationship between Sorghum and Beef_Value_SlaughterMarket.

-SoyaBeans: The coefficient is 0.004, with a p-value of 0.002, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
+    -   SoyaBeans: The coefficient is 0.004, with a p-value of 0.002, indicating a significant positive relationship between SoyaBeans and  Beef_Value_SlaughterMarket.
 As SoyaBeans increases by 1 unit, the Beef_Value_SlaughterMarket increases by 0.004 units, holding other variables constant.
-For further analysis, we will continue to remove the highest p-values (Barley, Maize, and Sorghum) and rerunning the regression analysis until we achieve only the significant variables (BeefConsumption_US and SoyaBeans)

-#plots
 ### Regression – No Precipitation, No Avg Temperature, No Beef Production, No Maize

+## Model Summary:

-Model Summary: The model summary indicates that the adjusted R-squared is 0.730, which means that approximately 73% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US, Barley, Sorghum, and SoyaBeans).
+The model summary indicates that the adjusted R-squared is 0.730, which means that approximately 73% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US, Barley, Sorghum, and SoyaBeans).
 The model's standard error of the estimate is 6.36361, which reflects the average distance that the observed values fall from the regression line.